Cancel anytime

 Positioning

-News Corp B is positioned as a diversified media company with strong brands in news, real estate, and book publishing.
-Its competitive advantages include established brand recognition, a large subscriber base, and a diverse portfolio of assets.
-It is adapting to digital trends through online platforms and subscription models.
+News Corp B is positioned as a diversified media company with strong brands in news, real estate, and publishing.
+Its competitive advantages include established brand reputation, valuable content assets, and global reach.

 Total Addressable Market (TAM)